docklet/docklet/README.md

 # edit /etc/docklet/docklet.conf for self-defined configuration

-sudo dl-join (only download dependencies for the first time)
+sudo dl-join (download dependencies only for the first time)

 firefox http://localhost/ (using native PAM，then create clusters, like 172.31.0.3)